aynantazrian2005-png/practise-demo/README.md

 # practise-demo
-This is a practise Git repository
+This is a practise Git repository.
+Author-Aynan Tazrian